mdsteele/keeptalking/README.md

 # keeptalking

-An improved manual for the game {Keep Talking and Nobody Explodes}(http://www.keeptalkinggame.com/), meant to be quicker and easier for the Expert to read than the normal manual.
+An improved manual for the game [Keep Talking and Nobody Explodes](http://www.keeptalkinggame.com/), meant to be quicker and easier for the Expert to read than the normal manual.

 This is still a work in progress, and does not yet include all modules.